 1. "Be supportive"

-In our experience, this is one of the most critical leadership behaviors in creating a culture of continuous improvement - and ultimately, a stronger, healthier organization.
-Leaders who support their employees in time of success AND failure establish trust and respect in the workplace, which foster creativity, efficiency, and collaboration.
+In our experience, this is one of the most critical leadership behaviors in creating a culture of continuous improvement - and, ultimately, a stronger, healthier organization.
+Leaders who support their employees in times of success AND failure establish trust and respect in the workplace, which fosters creativity, efficiency, and collaboration.
 Employees with such continuous improvement leadership feel comfortable identifying opportunities for improvement, resulting in a stronger organization.

 2. "Operate with strong results orientation"

 Communication, engagement, and goal-setting are important behaviors for continuous improvement leadership, but they don’t result in anything without a direct focus on getting results.
 The McKinsey study says that leaders with a strong results orientation encourage productivity and efficiency, which in the end results in better work, more improvement, and ultimately, better results.
 Lean thinkers often say to focus on the process, but the best organizations also set goals and use a better process to get better results.

 3. "Seek different perspectives"

 I’m not at all surprised that this made the “top 4” list of leadership behaviors.
 Good leaders know that their opinions aren’t always spot on, and that, often, their subordinates are better qualified to make an accurate assessment.
 Taking a variety of perspectives into account gives leaders a wider base of knowledge from which to pull, enabling them to make all-around better decisions.